 Objectives and Key Results (OKRs) are a great goal setting methodology.
 It is highly effective when implemented well in your company.
 However, like any leader knows, implementing a new system in an organization can be tricky.
 And the bigger your company, the more difficult it can be.
 As no goal setting system works unless your entire team starts using it.
-Here are three ways you can jumpstart the OKR adoption process and get all of your employees on board.
+Here is how to implement OKRs and get all of your employees on board.

 In speaking with our customers, we have learned that the number one worry when adopting a new OKR system is whether people will start using it or not.
 A great tool with a simple UI is a step in the right direction.
 But even then, if people are not fully grasping the methodology they will struggle with it.
 By making sure someone takes the role of OKR Champion, you can tackle this anxiety and make sure, if people are struggling they can get help from inside their own team.